 are considerations used to convert Mineral Resources to Mineral Reserves.
 These include, but are not restricted to, mining, processing, metallurgical, infrastructure, economic, marketing, legal, environmental, social and governmental factors.
-CIM Definition Standards is a description of a rock; generally, its physical nature.
-The description would address such things as grain size, texture, rounding, and even chemical composition.
+CIM Definition Standards as grain size, texture, rounding, and even chemical composition.
 A lithologic description would be: coarse grained well-rounded quartz sandstone with 10% pink feldspar and 1% muscovite.